 - 2 tablespoons extra virgin olive oil

-- the zest of 1 lemon + a little of the juice
+- 1 lemon zest + a little of the juice

-- about 10 mint leaves, roughly chopped
+- 10 mint leaves roughly chopped

-- 2 thick slices of freshly baked bread e.g. sourdough, ciabatta OR 4 smaller slices e.g. from a French stick or smaller ciabatta loaf
+- 2 thick slices of freshly baked bread e.g. sourdough ciabatta OR 4 smaller slices e.g. from a French stick or smaller ciabatta loaf

 - ½ a clove of garlic

-- about 3 tablespoons ricotta cheese
+- 3 tablespoons ricotta cheese

 - salt & pepper